m-zakeri/lab/docs/en/checklist/phd_dissertation.md

 ###  **7. Timeline and Work Plan**
 - [ ] Presents a **comprehensive timeline** with milestones for each major phase (using a Gantt chart or similar)
-- [ ] Includes detailed phases such as literature review, methodology design, implementation, testing, and thesis writing
+- [ ] Includes detailed phases such as literature review, methodology design, implementation, testing, and dissertation writing
 - [ ] Demonstrates realistic scheduling to avoid delays

 ###  **8. Writing Quality and Clarity**